Aryan-Jhaveri/mcp-foodguidecanada/README.md

 Built using <a href="https://github.com/jlowin/fastmcp" target="_blank">FastMCP</a> with custom integrations to Health Canada's <a href="https://food-nutrition.canada.ca/cnf-fce/index-eng.jsp" target="_blank">Canadian Nutrient File (CNF)</a> database, <a href="https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/dietary-reference-intakes/tables.html" target="_blank">Dietary Reference Intakes (DRI)</a> tables, and EER equations, this server transforms complex nutrition analysis into simple tool calls for AI assistants.

-Check IMPLEMENTATIONS.MD if you'd like to contribute or collaborate!
+Check **IMPLEMENTATIONS.MD** if you'd like to contribute or collaborate!
 Always looking for suggestions!

-You can use this <a href="https://docs.google.com/spreadsheets/d/1TELVtKLN35yxGFC10751WnByRtpWndYPjC4WKWw4Cgo/edit?usp=sharing" target="_blank">google sheet</a> to verify EER and CNF calculations show in the trailer videos in the current repository.
+You can use this <a href="https://docs.google.com/spreadsheets/d/1TELVtKLN35yxGFC10751WnByRtpWndYPjC4WKWw4Cgo/edit?usp=sharing" target="_blank">**google sheet**</a> to verify EER and CNF calculations shown in the trailer videos in the current repository.

 ## 📑 Table of Contents